michielskobe/rnd-final-project/docs/project/petalinux.md

 + SYSTEMD_BLUEALSA_ARGS ?= "--codec=aptX --codec=aptX-HD --codec=Opus -p a2dp-sink"
 ```

-With this changes, 2 extra Bluetooth codecs are now supported: **aptX-HD** and **Opus**.
+In the [meta-openembedded repository](https://github.com/openembedded/meta-openembedded), there is also a patch file for the bitbake file.
+We will add this to `components/yocto/layers/meta-openembedded/meta-multimedia/recipes-multimedia/bluealsa/files`.
+With these changes, 2 extra Bluetooth codecs are now supported: **aptX-HD** and **Opus**.
 The systemd service will start at boot with this codecs enabled by default.
 For now, the device will only act as a Bluetooth audio sink, meaning audio can be received but not sent over Bluetooth on our system.

 To include the bluealsa (= bluez-alsa) package in the build, we need to add the following line to the `user-rootfsconfig` file in `project-spec/meta-user/conf/`: